DhritiShikhar/issuetrackers-doc/doc.rst

 	- This authentication model should be used when:
 		* script involving REST API calls runs only for a few minutes

+4. OAuth

+	- Open standard of Authorization
+	- A way through which users can log in using third party websites
+	- Working:
+		* obtain request token from JIRA
+		* authorize this token
+		* swap request token with access token
+		* make authentication request to a REST end point